MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 > [!IMPORTANT]
 > [Custom learning for Office 365 will be available for Beta Preview in Fall, 2018.
 To get on the waitlist for the Fall preview, if you haven't already signed up,  please register at [https://aka.ms/mtspilot](https://aka.ms/mtspilot).

-## Custom Learning for Office 365 Offerings
+## Custom Learning Solution Offerings

 Custom Learning for Office 365 provides two options: